williamszk/rust-study/a_distributed_engine/readme.md

 - [ ] I have two alternatives when creating a dustr cluster.
 1) Create a standard cluster.
 We will directly configure the nodes on the cluster.
 2) Use on top of Kubernetes, or any other container orchestrator.
 It could be also docker swarm.
 - [ ] I'm assuming a client-server relationship in the cluster.
 But we could explore other forms of relationships between the components of the cluster.
 For example a message-broker architecture.
       Are there any other forms of architecture that are interesting for this problem?
-- [ ] Question: should the worker make a request to the master and ask to be part of the cluster?
-Or should the master make a request to the worker so that it participates on the cluster?
 - [x] currently the build happens inside the host machine, ideally we should write the code in such a way that the build happens inside a container;
       we could use a base image which is responsible for building all the executables; and just copy the executables to the appropriate docker images;
       This is not a good idea, because it will make the build compile from scratch; It takes much more time, a simple test showed that with caching the